Stephan543/myTime/README.md

 ## Future Plans:

-1. Once the minimal viable product (MVP) is running I will upload it to my server
+1. Once the MVP is running I will upload it to my server at stephaniskander.org
 2. Rigourous testing/ fixing bugs
 3. Add in automatic reminders
 4. Add in the ability to send meeting invites to my Gmail